Brondo765/New-Member-Bot/README.md

 - Locate the `config-example.json` file
 - Rename `config-example.json` to `config.json`

+# Step 3:
 ## Developer Enable
 Setting up the configuration file is an important step for the bot to run online with your specific server/channels/roles.

-To enable developer mode for your Discord account go to
+To enable developer mode for your Discord account on the Discord app:

-*Settings -> Appearance -> Advanced -> Tick the Developer Mode option.*
+Go to *Settings -> Appearance -> Advanced -> Tick the Developer Mode option.*

 This allows you to copy your Server ID, Role IDs, and Channel IDs for the servers you manage.

+***To copy your server ID right-click on the server bubble and click *Copy Id*.***

 ## Get your Token
 In order to get the bot online, you need to create your own application under your